BartleyR/deep-research-compare/README.md

 3. **Submit Research**:
    - Enter your research prompt in the text area
-   - (Optional) Add evaluation instructions to guide how responses should be compared
    - (Optional) Upload context files (text files, code, documentation, etc.)
    - Select which providers to query
    - Click "Submit to All Researchers"